Wildfires continue to rage across Southern California

 "The embers from the trees were dropping on our cars," said Mary Robinson, a Ventura resident, who fled Monday night.
 "We're so blessed that we still have a house.
 I can't believe it, because the fire was so close."

-Another Ventura resident, Samantha Wells-Zuniga escaped with her family and watched her entire apartment complex called the Hawaiia Village, burn down.
+Another Ventura resident, Samantha Wells-Zuniga escaped with her family and watched her entire apartment complex called the Hawaiian Village, burn down.

 Speaking through tears, she told CNN affiliate KABC, "We've been watching all these disasters on TV, you really don't think about when it happens to you, and what do you pack in that moment?"